Skip to main content

 Instructor Qualifications

-Master’s degree in English, Writing Studies, or Education (with an English endorsement), or a closely-related field AND
+Master’s degree in English, Writing Studies, or Education (with a clear English emphasis), or a closely related field AND

-Experience teaching college-level writing OR several years of experience teaching writing at the secondary level (also considering additional graduate courses taken, attendance at writing workshops, professional development, etc.)
+Experience teaching college-level writing OR several years of experience teaching writing at the secondary level (also considering additional graduate courses taken, attendance at writing workshops, professional development, 5-years of experience teaching Advanced Placement English Language and Composition with a minimum of 20 sections taught and an average pass rate of 80% or higher).

 Required Documentation that Must Be Uploaded to MyCE